diku-dk/futhark/docs/language-reference.rst

-When a higher-order function takes a functional argument whose return type is a non-lifted type parameter, any instantiation of that type parameter must have a non-anonymous size.
-If the return type is a lifted type parameter, then the instantiation may contain anonymous sizes.
+When a higher-order function takes a functional argument whose return type is a non-lifted type parameter, any instantiation of that type parameter must have a non-existential size.
+If the return type is a lifted type parameter, then the instantiation may contain existential sizes.
 This is why the type of ``map`` guarantees regular arrays::

   val map [n] 'a 'b : (a -> b) -> [n]a -> [n]b

-The type parameter ``b`` can only be replaced with a type that has non-anonymous sizes, which means they must be the same for every application of the function.
+The type parameter ``b`` can only be replaced with a type that has non-existential sizes, which means they must be the same for every application of the function.
 In contrast, this is the type of the pipeline operator::

   val (|>) '^a -> '^b : a -> (a -> b) -> b

-The provided function can return something with an anonymous size (such as ``filter``).
+The provided function can return something with an existential size (such as ``filter``).

 A function whose return type has an unknown size